Network gas supply emergencies (NGSE)

 A network gas supply emergency (NGSE) may be caused by unforeseen circumstances, such as pipeline or equipment failure, or where system demand exceeds either total supply or planned system capacity.
 On this page you will find more about our emergency arrangements and the processes relating to emergency curtailment quantities (ECQ), storage curtailment compensation arrangements, and post-emergency claims.

-Exercise Yield will take place on Wednesday 4th and Thursday 5th October 2017 during normal office hours.
+Exercise Yield took place on Wednesday 4th and Thursday 5th October 2017.

 You can download the industry briefing note for more details or find additional resources in the Participation requirements tab.